krndcode/wireframing/README.md

 ### 4. Functionality
 Indicates interactive elements and system behaviors, such as forms, search bars, or buttons.
 **Example:** A “Search for Tickets” form box in a booking system wireframe highlights how users can start the booking process.

+# Types of Wireframes

+Wireframes can be categorized based on their level of detail and fidelity.
+The two most common types are **Low-fidelity** and **High-fidelity** wireframes.

+### Low-Fidelity Wireframes
+- **Definition:** Simple, rough sketches (digital or hand-drawn) that outline the basic layout and structure of a page.
+- **Purpose:** Focus on *concepts* rather than design details.
+- **Usage:** Typically used in the early stages of the design process to brainstorm ideas and align stakeholders.
+- **Example:** A sketch of a booking page with boxes for navigation, search, and results, without colors or detailed styling.

+### High-Fidelity Wireframes
+- **Definition:** Detailed wireframes that closely resemble the final product in terms of layout, spacing, and even typography.
+- **Purpose:** Provide clarity on functionality, user interactions, and visual hierarchy.
+- **Usage:** Used later in the design process, often just before moving into prototyping or UI design.
+- **Example:** A booking system wireframe that includes actual field labels, button placements, and sample text.

+---

+## What Type of Wireframe is Here?

+The examples in this repository focus on **low-fidelity wireframes**, as the goal is to demonstrate the structure and key elements of a design rather than the final visual details.
+Low-fidelity wireframes are best at this stage because they encourage quick iterations and feedback without spending too much time on styling.